Avoid these common startup legal mistakes as you build & scale your startup

 - What assets or cash will each co-founder invest into the startup at the start?

 - Under what circumstances will you consider selling the business?

 Chances are, if you don’t have the difficult conversations around these important questions with your co-founders before you get started, your startup will likely fail for the reason that a majority of startups fail: co-founder disputes.
-It is only in the rare cases where a startup is a huge success — like Facebook and Snapchat — that the investors will be willing to ignore unresolved co-founder equity disputes.
+It is only in the rare cases where a startup is a huge success — like Facebook and Snapchat — that the investors will be willing to ignore unresolved co-founder equity disputes and other legal issues.

 Capbase makes it easy to incorporate your company, divide up equity with your co-founders and set vesting schedules for share grants.

 Mistake #2 Not Starting the Business as a C Corporation

 One of the first decisions you make as a business owner is what entity to use for your startup.
 Because founders often start businesses without seeking guidance first on legal and financial issues, they incur higher taxes and can become subject to significant liabilities which could have been avoided altogether if they had structured the business as a C Corporation.

 Most startup investors will not invest in a sole proprietorship, limited liability company (LLC), or S Corp.
 Converting over to a C Corp later (after the company has already started doing business) can present thorny tax problems and be quite costly.
 Companies that are not registered as C Corps from day one are typically not eligible for Qualified Small Business Stock (QSBS) exemption, which allows investors, founders and early employees to be able to potentially write off 100% of the proceeds of their investments into startups from their taxes.

 Mistake #3: Choosing a Company Name That Has Trademark Issues, Domain Name Problems, or Other Issues